Žygimantas Skučas

 Žygimantas Skučas (born 18 March 1992, Kaunas, Lithuania) is a Lithuanian professional basketball player for KK Perlas Vilkaviškis of the National Basketball League (NKL).
 His main position is power forward.

 Professional career

-In 2016, he signed with Lietkabelis Panevėžys and debuted in his first European competition EuroCup on 12 October versus KK MZT Skopje by scoring 15 points, grabbing 4 rebounds and helping his team to start the season with a 90–89 victory.
+In 2016, he signed with Lietkabelis Panevėžys and debuted in a European competition during theEuroCup on 12 October against KK MZT Skopje, scoring 15 points, grabbing 4 rebounds and helping his team to start the season with a 90–89 victory.
 The team also qualified into the TOP16 stage and Skučas finished the debut season with solid 9.2 points, 3.9 rebounds and 1.7 assists averages.

 International career

 He won four gold medals with Lithuania national teams: Europe U-16 in 2008, Europe U-18 in 2010, World U-19 in 2011 and Europe U-20 in 2012.